benreeve1984/weekly_summary_AWS/README.md

    - Credentials are only used for the request and are not stored

 4. Deploy the web frontend:
+   - Update the API endpoint URL in `web/app.js`
-   - Host the web files on your preferred static hosting service
+   - Host the web files on your preferred static hosting service (e.g., AWS S3)
-   - Update the API endpoint URL in the frontend code to point to your deployed Lambda function
+   - Configure CORS in the API Gateway to allow requests from your hosting domain

 5. Usage:
    - Visit the web frontend
+   - Enter your Garmin Connect credentials
-   - Click "Generate Summary" to fetch and display your previous week's training data
+   - Click "Retrieve Workouts" to fetch and display your previous week's training data
-   - The summary will show activities grouped by day with calculated metrics
+   - Use "Copy Markdown" to copy the formatted summary

 ## Development